karidreyer/meet/README.md

 As a user, I should be able to add an app shortcut to my home screen, so that I can quickly access the app without having to navigate to it through my browser.

-**Scenario: Add the app shortcut to the home screen**
+**Scenario 1: User can install the Meet app as a shortcut on their device home screen**
-Given I am using the app on a mobile device, when I select the option to add a shortcut to my home screen, then a shortcut for the app should appear on my home screen, and I should be able to launch the app directly from the shortcut.
+Given I am using the app on a mobile device
+When I select the option to add a shortcut to my home screen
+Then a shortcut for the app should appear on my home screen
+And I should be able to launch the app directly from the shortcut

 ---